It’s the early 1990s and you, the decision-maker for a hip fashion outlet, have a big decision to make:

 This system is... spotty at best.
 It generally leads to an excess of deadstock, as it’s cheaper overall to overproduce than to underproduce.
 You’ll then need to discount that deadstock in order to clear it, which hurts your margins.

-By connecting purchasing with product-level marketing data, the purchasing department can gauge the actual performance of each item.
+By connecting purchasing with product-level performance data, the purchasing department can gauge the actual performance of each item.
 They can understand (literally within the week of a promotion running) how difficult it is to sell each product based on marketing metrics like conversion rate, return on ad spend, click-through rate, etc. By analysing just two weeks of this data, retailers can reduce the error rate of estimated versus actual demand from 55% down to 8%!

 Harvard Business Review Study

 Marketing data also enables faster identification of the product life cycle.
 This means the purchasing team doesn’t have to make one big order for the season; they can place a smaller order, analyse the data, then place their second order in time to still benefit from the rest of the season.

-Now the question becomes: how do we connect that product-level data with the purchasing department in the first place?
+Now the question becomes: how do we connect that product-level performance data with the purchasing department in the first place?
 Here’s a look at how the data can be accessed through ROI Hunter’s Product Dashboard:

-ROI Hunter collects product-level data from your channels, integrating it with your catalog and combining all the data into one accessible dashboard.
+ROI Hunter collects product-level performance data from your channels, integrating it with your catalogue and combining all the data into one accessible dashboard.
 From here, the purchasing team can find marketing data in real time, giving them the speed and flexibility needed to stay on top of the market.
-Take a look at our Product Performance Management (PPM) platform page if you’re interested in learning more about the benefits of connecting product-level data.
+Take a look at our Product Performance Management (PPM) platform page if you’re interested in learning more about the benefits of connecting product performance data.